CptMeetKat/Wayland-GUI-ToolKit/README.md

 ## To Run Demo
 1. Clone repository
-2. Build demo file with `./build -t`
+2. Build & Run demo file with `./build -t`
 3. See [app_demo.c](app_demo.c) for how each component is used

 ## Screenshots